Introduction to Python Data Structures

 These exercises and solutions provide practical examples of how to manipulate and utilize dictionaries in Python, showcasing their versatility and efficiency in handling data.

-tuple exercises solution
+Tuple exercises solution

 1. Swap Values